 Literary Norfolk Header and Logo

-Norfolk and Norwich Quotes
+Norfolk and Norwich Quotations

 'Let any stranger find mee so pleasant a county, such good way, large heath, three such places as Norwich, Yar. and Lin. in any county of England, and I'll bee once again a vagabond to visit them.'